Prag8855/aab/content/guides/freelance-visa.md

 These documents are not required, but some *Ausländerbehörde* employees ask for them.
 They make your application more convincing.

+- [ ] **Letters of recommendation**{{ RECOMMENDED }}
+    These are letters from your previous employers, clients or professors that recommend you for your work.
+If you are a scientist or researcher, this is very important.[^46] The letters must be related to the work you do.
+Get 3 or 4 letters if you can.[^30]
+- [ ] **Contracts**{{ RECOMMENDED }}
+    It proves that you have guaranteed work.
+Contracts are even better than [letters of intent](/glossary/Absichtserklärung).
+The contract should explain what you will do, how long you will work and how much you will get paid.
 - [ ] **Resume** or **CV**
     Work experience is not required, but it helps.[^49] Your resume should prove that you have experience in your field.
 Don't include irrelevant experience.
 - [ ] **[Cover letter](/docs/freelance-visa-cover-letter)**
     It explains what you do, and how your business works.
 It helps the *Ausländerbehörde* understand what you do.
 It helps you during your appointment, especially if you don't speak German.
 - [ ] **Portfolio** or **examples of your work**
     It explains what you do, and that you will find clients.
 If you are an artist, this is very important.[^65] For example, you can bring photos of your work, posters of your events, screenshots of your website or apps or newspaper articles about you.
 You need printed examples; a website address does not work.[^50]
-- [ ] **Contracts**
-    It proves that you have guaranteed work.
-Contracts are even better than [letters of intent](/glossary/Absichtserklärung).
-The contract should explain what you will do, how long you will work and how much you will get paid.
-- [ ] **Letters of recommendation**
-    These are letters from your previous employers, clients or professors that recommend you for your work.
-If you are a scientist or researcher, this is very important.[^46] The letters must be related to the work you do.
 - [ ] **Proof or education**
     If your education is relevant to your business, prove it.
 Bring the original diplomas if you can.
 Copies also work.[^38] If you have no relevant education, it's not a problem.[^78]